Why am I still hungry on semaglutide?

 You’re not getting enough sleep

-Research suggests that short sleepers tend to snack more, especially at night, and on higher-calorie meals.
-One study calculated that regularly getting 5 or fewer hours of sleep per night is associated with a 45% increased risk of obesity compared to those with normal sleep duration.
+Research suggests that people who don’t get enough sleep tend to snack more, especially at night, and on higher-calorie meals.
+Research shows that regularly getting less than six hours of sleep per night is linked to a 45% increased risk of obesity.

 You’re under a lot of stress

-Emotional eating, or stress eating, is a common coping strategy people use to deal with stress, depression, or anxiety.
-Emotional eating is eating in response to feelings, as opposed to hunger.
+If you’re dealing with a lot of emotions, you might find yourself still craving food on semaglutide—even if you’re not actually hungry.
+Eating is a common coping strategy people use to deal with stress, depression, or anxiety.
+This is known as emotional eating or stress eating, and is often done in response to feelings, as opposed to hunger.

-Research suggests that emotional eaters tend to turn to less healthy foods—such as sweets, fast foods, and cereal—which are more likely to leave them feeling hungry and wanting more.
-At the same time, emotional eaters are less likely to eat foods that increase feelings of fullness, such as fiber- and vitamin-rich foods.
+People who use stress eating as a coping strategy tend to turn to less healthy foods—such as sweets, fast foods, and cereal.
+This means they’re more likely to feel hungry and want to eat more.
+At the same time, you may be less likely to eat foods that satisfy your hunger, such as fiber- and vitamin-rich foods.

 What to do if you’re still hungry on semaglutide?